Ryan-ZL-Lin/RLND-Navigation/report.md

 # Ideas for furure work
-1. use Doulble DQN to improve the performance.
+1. Use Doulble DQN to improve the performance.
-2. use Prioritized Experience Reply to improve the performance.
+2. Use Prioritized Experience Reply to improve the performance.